BMQuaan/BMQuaan/README.md

 # 💫 About Me:
 🎓 I'm a student at the Posts and Telecommunications Institute of Technology (PTIT)
 💻 Major: Information Technology
-🚀 Passionate about web development, data structures & algorithms, and system design ✍️ I love building web apps & learning new technologies
+🚀 Passionate about web development, data structures & algorithms,
+✍️ I love building web apps & learning new technologies
 📫 Reach me at: mquan347bbb@gmail.com
 ## 🌐 Socials: